Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: 3D Data Representation

-With the trend of inexpensive and convenient point cloud acquisition equipment, point clouds have been widely used in modeling and rendering, augmented reality, autonomous vehicles, etc~\cite{guo2020deep}.
-Point clouds are a disordered set of discrete samples of three-dimensional shapes on three-dimensional space.
-Traditionally, point clouds are non-Euclidean data because point cloud data is non-structured globally.
-However, point clouds can also be realized as a set of globally parametrized small Euclidean subsets.
-The definition of point cloud structure depends on whether to consider the global or local structure of the object.
-Since most applications strive to capture the global characteristics of the object to perform complex tasks, traditionally point clouds are non-Euclidean data.
-Point clouds are the direct output of depth sensors~\cite{liu2019deep} and therefore are very popular in 3D scene understanding tasks.
-Despite being easily obtainable, the irregularity of point clouds makes them hard to process with traditional 2D neural networks.
-Numerous geometric deep learning~\cite{cao2020comprehensive} methods have been proposed to effectively analyze three-dimensional point clouds, such as PointNet~\cite{qi2017pointnet}, which is a deep learning network structure based on raw point cloud data and can directly use raw point cloud data as input and use a set of sparse keypoints to summarize the input point cloud, and can effectively process data and have robustness to small perturbations of the input and can achieve good performance in tasks such as shape classification, part segmentation, and scene segmentation.
-3D point cloud technology can be applied to multiple fields such as architecture, engineering, civil building design, geological survey, machine vision, agriculture, space information, and automatic driving, and can provide more accurate modeling and analysis, as well as more accurate positioning and tracking.
+Point clouds consist of a disordered set of discrete samples representing three-dimensional shapes in space~\cite{qi2017pointnet}.
+Due to their global non-structured nature, point clouds can also be viewed as globally parametrized small Euclidean subsets, depending on whether the global or local structure is emphasized~\cite{guo2020deep}.
+Most applications focus on capturing the object's global characteristics, which reinforces the view of point clouds as non-structured data.
+Point clouds are directly generated by depth sensors~\cite{liu2019deep}, making them popular in 3D scene understanding tasks.
+However, their irregularity poses challenges for processing with traditional 2D neural networks.
+To address this, various geometric deep learning methods have been developed for analyzing point clouds~\cite{cao2020comprehensive}.
+For instance, PointNet~\cite{qi2017pointnet} directly processes raw point cloud data and uses sparse keypoints to summarize the input, demonstrating robustness to small perturbations for multiple tasks like shape classification, part segmentation, and scene segmentation.
+3D point cloud technology is applicable across multiple fields, including architecture, civil engineering, geological surveys, machine vision, agriculture, space information, and autonomous driving, providing enhanced modeling, analysis, positioning, and tracking accuracy~\cite{qi2017pointnet}.

-\subsubsection{Neural Fields}
+\subsubsection{\textbf{Neural Fields}}